Articles

 • If a dog ingests a potentially poisonous amount of CBD or THC, treatment may involve induction of vomiting followed by administration of activated charcoal, if the pet is not showing signs.
 Pets with moderate gastrointestinal signs of CBD poisoning are treated with anti-nausea and anti-diarrheal medications; hospitalization is not usually required.

 • Toad poisoning occurs when a dog is exposed to the toxins secreted by certain species of toads.
 The two most common species of toads that cause poisoning in the United States are the cane or marine toad and the Colorado River or Sonoran desert toad.
-While there are toads in Canada that secrete toxic substances, their effects are much less severe than the toxins secreted by the cane or Sonoran desert toads.
 Death can occur quickly and immediate treatment is required.

-• Vitamin D poisoning occurs when a dog ingests a toxic dose of vitamin D. A common source of vitamin D poisoning is when a dog accidentally ingests rodenticides containing vitamin D. Another source of vitamin D poisoning is the accidental ingestion of certain human medications.
+• Vitamin D poisoning occurs when a dog ingests a toxic dose of vitamin D. Common sources of vitamin D poisoning include rodenticides that contain vitamin D and certain human medications.

 • Xanthine bladder stones are an uncommon type of urinary stone that can occur in both dogs and cats.
 Xanthine is produced when purines (a component of animal proteins) are broken down within the body.
 Most dogs can further break down xanthine into other substances that are easily excreted, but some dogs are deficient in an enzyme that is required for this breakdown to occur.
 These dogs develop elevated levels of xanthine in the urine, resulting in xanthine stones forming within the urinary tract.
 They can also form secondary to administration of a medication called Allopurinol.
 Xanthine urinary tract stones are typically removed surgically.
 Affected dogs require long-term care with specialized diets to prevent recurrence.